7more0/MyNote/README.md

 # MyNote

-An personal notebook/blog frame bases on Apache and MySQL.It was build mainly in PHP.
+A personal notebook/blog frame bases on Apache and MySQL.It was built mainly on PHP.
 It's a practice project of PHP, therefore it's a hand-made program with simple functions.